Jsparrow/jsparrow.github.io/docs/eclipse/getting-started.md

 ## Preview of the rules to apply

-After selecting rules the preview wizard is displayd, containing changes for each rule, one at a time.
+After selecting rules the preview wizard is displayed, containing changes for each rule, one at a time.

 ![Preview of the rules to apply](../images/preview_wizard.png)